pjgpetecodes/rpirobot/workshop/02-create-samba-share.md

     sudo nano /etc/samba/smb.conf
     ```

-- Add the following to the bottom of the file and save;
+- Add the following to the very bottom of the file;

     ```
     [share]